dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-25_DynamicUIBookmarks.md

 - Bookmark ComboBox was displaying the type name ("Wysg.Musm.Radium.Views.BookmarkItem") instead of the bookmark's Name property

 **Root Cause:**
-- The `SpyWindowComboBoxStyle` template was using a `TextBlock` with `PriorityBinding` that tried multiple binding paths
+- The `AutomationWindowComboBoxStyle` template was using a `TextBlock` with `PriorityBinding` that tried multiple binding paths
 - This was overriding the `DisplayMemberPath="Name"` attribute on the ComboBox

 **Solution:**